 Management Team Of The Windermere Convicted

 This ruthless gang had flourished for a while, so there were surely other victims.
-However, since most residents were likely in the lowest income group, the gang had operated untouched.
+However, since most residents were likely in the lowest income group, the group had operated untouched.
 A campaign against the holdout tenants began in earnest as the gang was let loose in the building.
 Court documents detail rooms being ransacked, doors ripped off the hinges, sex workers brought in, stories of assault and stolen possessions, and even death threats.
 These residents were tortured and harassed, likely for the better part of 3 years before gang members were arrested and the management team was indicted in 1983.
 The jury ultimately indicted 33 people, including 11 other landlords and the gang members.
 Since landlords are rarely ever even charged with the sometimes horrific crimes they commit, this case definitely went down in NYC history.

 The owners, Alan Weissman and his wife Vivien, lived in Connecticut and planned to sell the building once it was empty.
 They were not charged with anything, but they did make the 1985 Village Voice’s annual list, ”The Dirty Dozen: New York’s Worst Landlords.”
 This case brought enough outrage to actually change the housing laws, making tenant harassment such as this a criminal offense.
 And the funny thing is, even with all their efforts, the holdouts still remained!
 They were protected by housing laws and could not be evicted.
 Of course, the Weissmans sold the property just as soon as they could find a buyer.